-Description The default rendering style controlling how definition table values are transferred to and from are first created.

-ADE.
-All definition tables returned from CAObject::DefTable inherits these settings when they
+Description The default rendering style controlling how definition table values are transferred to and from ADE.
+All definition tables returned from CAObject::DefTable inherits these settings when they are first created.

+Data type CARenderingStyle

+Access read/write

 Usage ADE.DefaultRenderingStyle.GeneralExpression = false